 Within the foundational coursework, you will begin tailoring the curriculum to your professional aspirations and interests by selecting from a list of course offerings:

 As a master of global affairs student, you will choose an area of concentration.
 Within each concentration, classes are designed to take you deeper into a specific field, giving you the professional skills and knowledge to address issues about which you are the most passionate.
 All students acquire training in global affairs, plus focused training in a specific area of interest—global health, human rights, international law, global religion, democratic politics, migration and refugees, or other areas.

 *Students who fulfill this course requirement prior to matriculation can pursue elective coursework

 Where do you want to make an impact?
 With direction from faculty advisors and concentration directors, you will choose elective courses that help you craft an academic experience tailored to your unique career goals.
 Select from a rich array of classes offered both at the Keough School and across the University of Notre Dame’s six other academic colleges and schools.
 Elective courses provide you the opportunity to specialize further, gaining the knowledge and skills that connect to your professional goals.
 Courses vary by semester but fall into general thematic and professional skills areas:

 Take your classroom learning into the field and work alongside seasoned policymakers, global organizations, and renowned academic experts.
 All students participate in global fieldwork and on-the-job training as part of the Master of Global Affairs curriculum.
-Students in the Sustainable Development and Global Affairs concentrations participate in the Integration Lab (i-Lab) program, while students in the Peace Studies concentration complete an extended, custom-designed field immersion.
+Students in the Sustainable Development and Governance and Policy concentrations participate in the Integration Lab (i-Lab) program, while students in the Peace Studies concentration complete an extended, custom-designed field immersion.
 All students engage with global policy guests and participate in specialized career development coursework that extends over the full two-year arch of the program.